-Caroline Sharkey is a licensed clinical social worker whose research interests center on the impact of trauma and historical trauma on urban communities with a focus on collective efficacy and social cohesion as ways to mitigate community violence and address the needs of at-risk/at-promise urban youth.
-She examines the role of macro therapeutic interventions, including restorative approaches, social engaged art and storytelling, and youth civic engagement to foster positive youth development and empowerment.
-Caroline’s research includes participatory-action research, intersectional qualitative research, video ethnography, and mixed methods approaches.
+Caroline N. Sharkey (she/they) is a licensed clinical social worker whose research centers the impact of trauma and historical trauma on city communities with a focus on collective efficacy and social cohesion as ways to mitigate community violence and address the needs of at-promise youth paradigms.
+She examines the role of macro/mso therapeutic interventions, including socially engaged art, digital storytelling, restorative practices, and youth civic engagement to foster positive youth development and empowerment.
+Caroline’s research includes participatory-action research, intersectional qualitative research, ethnocinema, and mixed methods approaches.
 Caroline is excited to expand the role of social work in non-traditional/non-clinical settings.
-Additionally, her work as an educator addresses curriculum violence using culturally sustaining pedagogies and trauma-informed teaching and multi-modal/experiential learning.
+Additionally, her work as an educator addresses curriculum violence using culturally sustaining pedagogies, trauma-informed teaching and multi-modal/experiential learning.

-CV available on request; email email@example.com trauma, historical trauma, urbanicity, YPAR, social engaged art and digital storytelling, restorative justice practices, community violence, mass and school shootings, curriculum violence, anti-racist culturally sustaining pedagogies, trauma-informed teaching
+CV available on request; email email@example.com trauma; historical trauma; urbanicity; YPAR; socially engaged art and digital storytelling; restorative justice practices; community violence; mass and school shootings; curriculum violence; anti-racist culturally sustaining pedagogies; trauma-informed teaching